 The Funeral Rule requires funeral homes to provide consumers with prices if requested in-person or by phone, to include other forms of communication like email, and websites.
 Since the Funeral Rule was created in the 1980s it doesn’t include modern forms of communication like emails and texting, or websites.
 Consumers can potentially save thousands of dollars on funeral costs by shopping around and comparing prices, however the FTC’s 2020 review found that over 60% of funeral homes had little to no pricing information on their websites.
 This update would not only be beneficial to everyone, but it has the potential to improve access for disabled, low income, and non-English speaking communities, as well as families planning funerals out-of-state.

 The Order created educational content for use on its social media platforms, and created a step-by-step guide for consumers to navigate the FTC’s commenting process, as well as providing guidance on effective commenting.
+The FTC will be hosting a public Funeral Rule Workshop on September 7, 2023 to seek input on the proposed changes.

 Nationwide Volunteer Program Launched to Educate General Public About Their Rights and Choices in Death